ilia-abbasi/Todo-List-API/README.md

    npm install
    ```

-3. Create the `.env` file in the root of the project and set the variables:
+3. Create the `.env` file inside the `/misc` directory and set the variables:

    ```env
    PORT=your_port